-(3) Average spending per invoice equals total sales during a year/period divided by the total number of invoices during such year/period.
+&lt;sup>(3) Average spending per invoice equals total sales during a year/period divided by the total number of invoices during such year/period.

-amounting to 28.1 million visitors and representing 67% of the total number of visitors in Hong Kong in 2011.
+of PRC tourists visiting Hong Kong.
+According to the statistics of the Hong Kong Tourism Board, in 2011, Hong Kong received 42 million visitors from around the world, with an increase of 16.4% over 2010.
+In 2011, China continued to be the largest source of tourists in Hong Kong amounting to 28.1 million visitors and representing 67% of the total number of visitors in Hong Kong in 2011.
 Our Directors believe that spending by tourists from the PRC and the development of tourism in Hong Kong and Macau will continue to have a significant impact on our Group's performance.